martindale/muttr-whitepaper/README.md

 #### Key/Value Pairs

 Values are stored and communicated in a specific format.
 A valid message is one that is **both** signed and encrypted using the PGP format.
-The protocal cannot prevent the storage and retrieval of unsigned messages.
+The protocol cannot prevent the storage and retrieval of unsigned messages.
 However, a proper implementation will either ignore messages with invalid signatures after local decryption or *at minimum* warn the user or application.